alexjvr1/R.temp/mtDNA_LabBook.md

 Tamura K, Stecher G, Peterson D, Filipski A, Kumar S (2013) MEGA6: Molecular Evolutionary Genetics Analysis version 6.0. *Molecular Biology and Evolution*, 30, 2725-2729.

+##BIO352: student project

+Aim:

+- Characterise the contact zone in CH

+    1. Where is the contact zone between CHN & CHS?

+    2. Where are the brown haplotypes from?

+    3. How is CHS related to the Italian populations?

+    4. What is the genetic diversity between CHN/CHS and the contact zone?

+    5. What is the demographic history of CHN vs CHS?

+Method:

+- Sequence cytb of additional samples from the populations in the contact zone

+- Sequence additional populations

+Total: 2 plates = 182 sequences

+##Populations to sequence

+1.

+2.

+3.

+4.

+5.

+##Analyses

+1. Sequence alignment

+2. Haplotype network

+3. RAxML/BEAST??

+4. nucleotide diversity

+5. mismatch distribution (demographic history)

+6. AMOVA